slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja

 - One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
 It’s cool; users love it; it just doesn’t matter.
-But if you're living in the future and you build something cool that users love, it may matter more than outsiders think."
+But if you’re living in the future and you build something cool that users love, it may matter more than outsiders think."

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.